 - Fishing Line (not pictured)

 So… about this time one year ago, my family of 3 fell for K-pop.
 If you’re not familiar with what this is, it’s a genre of pop music that originates from South Korea.
 We became instant super fans of BTS and as the term goes, we “fell down the rabbit hole” of K-pop and haven’t looked back since.
+If you’re a K-pop fan as well, check out my inspired wall art in my shop here & here!

 Every year, my daughter chooses a birthday theme for her party.
 Naturally, she chose BT21.
 BT21 is a collaboration with BTS and Line Friends Creators.
 They are cute little animated characters that each BTS member has sketched and branded themselves.